Madewell's New Art-Inspired Collab Will Be Everywhere This Summer

 4 of 9

-Specializing in portraiture, Agar focuses mainly on drawing the female form using lines and natural colors to bring her art to life.
+Specialising in portraiture, Agar focuses mainly on drawing the female form using lines and natural colours to bring her art to life.
 According to a press release, "she thinks of the pieces complementing and completing each other like a group of best friends."

-Specializing in portraiture, Agar focuses mainly on drawing the female form using lines and natural colors to bring her art to life.
+Specialising in portraiture, Agar focuses mainly on drawing the female form using lines and natural colours to bring her art to life.
 According to a press release, "she thinks of the pieces complementing and completing each other like a group of best friends."

 5 of 9